Executioner's Cottage Salzburg: Beautiful City Hides Terror

 Before The Executioner’s Axe Falls

-It’s an important relationship that landscape architects would have been very much aware of when designing great estates.
+It’s an important relationship that landscape architects would have been very much aware of when designing great country estates.

 I believe this image proves that photos don’t have to be dramatic or confrontational to be considered successful.